Deep polytopic autoencoders for low-dimensional linear parameter-varying approximations and nonlinear feedback design: Higher order series expansions of LPV approximations in SDRE feedback design

 where $P(\rho)$ solves the SDRE

+We note that for \emph{quasi}-LPV systems the parameter changes continuously with the states.
 Since the repeated solve of~\cref{eq:sdre} is costly, series expansions of the feedback law~\cref{eq:sdre_fblaw} have been proposed.

-We briefly derive the formulas for higher order expansions with nonlinear parameter dependencies in $A$.
+We now briefly derive the formulas for higher order expansions of the solution to~\cref{eq:sdre} with nonlinear parameter dependencies in $A$.
 For linear parameter dependencies, the first-order approximation has been developed in~\cite{BeeTB00} for a single parameter dependency and has been extended in~\cite{AllKS23} to the multivariate case.